-- Operate across slopes, NOT up and down. - Remove obstacles such as rocks, tree limbs, etc. - Watch for holes, ruts, or bumps.
+- Operate up and down slopes, NOT across. - Remove obstacles such as rocks, tree limbs, etc. - Watch for holes, ruts, or bumps.
 Uneven terrain could overturn the unit.
 Tall grass can hide obstacles. - Use slow speed.
 Choose a slow speed so that you will not have to stop or change speed while on the slope. - Use extra care with accessories.
 These can change the stability of the unit. - Keep all movement on the slopes slow and gradual.
 Do not make sudden changes in speed or direction. - See your authorized dealer for recommendations of available weights to improve stability.